YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -DEFER_ALLOCATE
 ~~~~~~~~~~~~~~~~

-Provides a mechanism to control YottaDB behavior when subsequently extending existing database files, whether using MUPIP EXTEND or auto-extend.
-To switch an existing database file so it immediately preallocates all blocks, first use MUPIP SET -NODEFER_ALLOCATE to set the switch in the database file header, followed by MUPIP EXTEND -BLOCKS=n, where n >= 0.
-Failures to preallocate space produce a PREALLOCATEFAIL error.
+With -DEFER_ALLOCATE, YottaDB instructs the file system to create the database file as a sparse file.
+Before using -DEFER_ALLOCATE, ensure that your underlying file system supports sparse files.
+By default UNIX file systems, and YottaDB, use sparse (or lazy) allocation, which defers actual allocation until blocks are first written.
 The format of the DEFER_ALLOCATE qualifier is:

 .. parsed-literal::
    -[NO]DEFER_ALLOCATE

+* Utilities such as du report typically show lower disk space usage for a database file with -DEFER_ALLOCATE because YottaDB instructs the file system to defer disk space allocation to the time when there is an actual need.
+With -NODEFER_ALLOCATE, such utilities report higher disk space usage count as YottaDB instructs the file system to preallocate disk space without waiting for a need to arise.

+* -DEFER_ALLOCATE makes database file extensions lighter weight.
+However, disk activity may tend towards causing fragmentation.

+* To switch an existing database file so it immediately preallocates all blocks, first use MUPIP SET -NODEFER_ALLOCATE to set the switch in the database file header, followed by MUPIP EXTEND -BLOCKS=n, where n >= 0.
+Failures to preallocate space produce a PREALLOCATEFAIL error.

+* The default is DEFER_ALLOCATE.

 ~~~~~~~~~~~~
 -EPOCHTAPER
 ~~~~~~~~~~~~

 Tries to minimize epoch duration by reducing the number of buffers to flush by YottaDB and the file system (via an fsync()) as the epoch (time-based or due to journal file auto-switch) approaches.
+Epoch tapering reduces the impact of I/O activity during an epoch event.
+Application that experience high load and/or need to reduce latency may benefit from epoch tapering.
 The format of the -EPOCHTAPER qualifier is:

 .. parsed-literal::
    -[NO]EPOCHTAPER